-Highlands College offers several competitive scholarships to fulltime students.
+Highlands College offers several competitive scholarships to full-time students.
 Scholarships are available to both incoming and returning students.
 Scholarship requirements are outlined in the Scholarship Agreement that students complete, and additional details for each scholarship are located on the College's website.
+Students are expected to maintain a minimum overall cumulative GPA according to their scholarship agreement.